noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 </ul>

+<p>Note: TortoiseGit is a menu-driven, addon-on gui interface for Git.
+Though optional, this instructional provides for its use.</p>

 <p>Some programs may be able to use newer versions, or even the lastest releases, without issue.
 But, this is not the case with Perl and (later) dependencies.</p>

 <p>The above list of programs is known to work for compiling working server binaries.</p>